ozydingo/blue_speck/README.md

 ### Parameter Verification

 Lastly, you should see the `string :function, in: ["foo", "bar"]`.
 This will check that the coerced param is contained within the set (`Array` or `Range`) specified.
 If not, it will raise a `Despecable::IncorrectParameterError`

+### Parameter Arrayification

+Even more lastly, you'll notive the `arrayify: true` option on the `id` param.
+This option tells `Despecable` that the specified param can be received as an array: either a comma-separated string (`x=1,2`) or a legit Array (using Rails `x[]=1&x[]=2` param string syntax).
+If either of these conditions are detected, `Despicable` will convert the parameter value into an Array and validate each value against the other options for that parameter spec.

 ## Despecable Errors